 One major benefit of CRISPR in this context is its speed.
 We’re coupling this speed with automation to deliver a new level of high-throughput testing.
 We believe our technology may help to ease the three main constraints of supply chain, FTEs, and testing capacity.
 Furthermore, our programmable CRISPR technology makes the platform an attractive offering for the future development of additional disease targets.

 Our solution is called DETECTR BOOST™ SARS-CoV-2.
 It combines the speed of CRISPR diagnostics with automated liquid handling equipment.
-This high-throughput platform has been designed to perform approximately 1,500 tests/per 8-hour shift per automatic handler with minimal hands-on time.
+This high-throughput platform has been designed to perform thousands of samples per day with minimal hands-on time.

 This is up to 5 times more tests than other high-throughput platforms.
-In addition, users of DETECTR BOOST™ SARS-CoV-2 get their first results from 192 samples in under 2 hours.
 The platform is also compatible with swab and saliva sample types.
 Other possible benefits from the platform include lower FTE requirements to run the platform, less reagent supply chain risk, and reduction in plastic pipette tip usage on a per test basis.